LLM Inference Optimization with TensorRT-LLM

 )

-FP8 on H100: ~2x throughput gain over BF16, <0.5% quality degradation on standard benchmarks.
+FP8 on H100: roughly 2x throughput gain compared to BF16, quality degradation < 0.5% on standard benchmarks.

 Integration with Triton Inference Server

-TensorRT-LLM integrates natively with NVIDIA Triton:
+TensorRT-LLM natively integrates with NVIDIA Triton:

 model_repository/